Aaron-Bopp/TIM/40_Evergreens/American's are scared of the word communism not it's meaning.md

 #### [[American's are scared of the word communism not it's meaning]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

 Studies have shown time and time again that polling for economically left issues are supported by super majorities of the populace.
-Additionally studies have shown that people are happier when there is less income inequality [^1] and when they are part of strong [[community|communities]]. [[Capitalism necessitates class division]] is a undeniable fact of [[Capitalism]].
+Additionally studies have shown that people are happier when there is less income inequality [^1] and when they are part of strong [[community|communities]]. [[Capitalism runs on class division]] is a undeniable fact of [[Capitalism]].

 - [[McCarthyism is an attack on totalitarianism not communism]]
 - [[Humans are primarily irrational, illogical, emotional beings]]